run-llama/llamaindex_aws_ingestion/README.md

 This repository contains the code needed to setup and configure a complete ingestion and retrieval API, deployed to amazon AWS.

+This will give a starting point for scaling your data ingestion to handle large volumes of data.

 The following tech stack is used:
 - AWS Lambda for ingestion and retrieval with LlamaIndex
 - RabbitMQ for queuing ingestion jobs